Concatenated Codes for Multiple Reads of a DNA Sequence: Introduction

+Most of these studies have focused on error correction for a single block transmission over an IDS channel.
+However, in DNA-based storage the data is synthesized into many short DNA strands (or sequences), where each strand is replicated thousands of times.
+As a result, when the data is read via DNA sequencing, multiple copies of each data strand are obtained.

-Another way of decoding multiple reads of a DNA sequence, obtained over parallel IDS channels, is to perform a multiple sequence alignment (MSA) \cite{edgar_muscle_2004,kim_psar-align_2014,notredame2000tcoffee,Reinert2017seqan} of the received sequences, followed by a majority decision on the alignment.
-This method is popular, since it is possible to employ standard decoders on the single resulting sequence and has been used in several recent experiments \cite{yazdi_portable_2017,organick_random_2018,pan_rewritable_2021,antkowiak_low_2020}.
-We compare our decoders with a selected MSA algorithm in Section~\ref{sec:mul:seq:trans} regarding both performance and time complexity.
+Decoding multiple reads of a DNA sequence is typically performed via a multiple sequence alignment (MSA) \cite{edgar_muscle_2004,kim_psar-align_2014,notredame2000tcoffee,Reinert2017seqan} of the received sequences, followed by a majority decision on the alignment.
+This method is popular, since it is possible to employ standard decoders on the single resulting sequence to correct remaining errors and has been used in several recent experiments \cite{yazdi_portable_2017,organick_random_2018,pan_rewritable_2021,antkowiak_low_2020}.

+In this paper, we introduce concatenated coding schemes for multiple sequence transmission over parallel IDS channels over the DNA alphabet.
+The proposed schemes employ an inner block code or convolutional code (as introduced in \cite{davey_reliable_2001} and \cite{mercier_convolutional_2009}, respectively) that corrects insertions and deletions, concatenated with an outer LDPC or polar code, which corrects remaining (mostly substitution) errors.
+Our key contribution is a low-complexity decoding strategy that properly combines information from the multiple reads.
+Compared to MSA techniques, which make hard decisions on the DNA symbols, the proposed strategy provides soft information to the outer decoder.
+The proposed schemes achieve significant gains over the single sequence transmission case and outperform MSA if the number of traces is small.
+Furthermore, for a larger number of traces, they yield comparable performance to MSA at lower complexity.
+Our main contributions are summarized as follows.